gtuck/web3400-Course-Docs/projects/00/description.md

 ?>
 ```

 This setup ensures a basic yet secure contact form that utilizes PHP, PDO, HTML5, and the Bulma CSS framework.
 By including FontAwesome, you can further enhance the visual appeal of your forms and navigation.
-Remember to test your form thoroughly to ensure that data is being saved correctly to your `contact_us` table.
+Test your form thoroughly to ensure data is saved correctly to your `contact_us` table.